 Instructions

-Hint: for that signature Moroccan look, sprinkle some semolina on top of your loaves before baking.
+Note: for that signature Moroccan look, sprinkle some semolina on top of your loaves before baking.

-Picking the Right Pan
+Picking the Right Baking Vessel

 Because this bread is traditionally baked in a clay bread oven (similar to a pizza oven), we are using a few tricks to achieve that signature crust and soft fluffy inside texture.